vlstill/hsExprTest/README.md

 binmap f (x:y:xs) = f x y : binmap f (y:xs)
 ```

-In preamble, `-- @ expr: <name>` is needed to specify this is expression
+The `expr = "<name>"` is needed to specify the name of expression to be
-comparison and the name of expression to be compared.
+compared.
 After this test follows.
+Available options can be found in [test
-Available options can be found in [test options](#test-options).
+options](#test-options).

 ### Using source injection

 Source injection is needed to specify helper functions, insert imports to
 student files, or disallow imports.
-It is enabled by `-- @ inject` in preamble
+The source between `-- @ INJECT BEGIN` and
-and source between `-- @ INJECT BEGIN` and `-- @ INJECT END` is copied to the
+`-- @ INJECT END` is copied to the beginning of student's file, just after
-beginning of student's file, just after module header.
+module header.

 The inject section can be anywhere in teacher's file, but it is recommended to
 put it in the beginning as it is left in place in teacher's and put at the